robertpd/TwitterAnalysis/README.md

 to the removal of stop words and other removable terms according to the distribution of terms in a corpus [Zipf's law] (http://nlp.stanford.edu/IR-book/html/htmledition/zipfs-law-modeling-the-distribution-of-terms-1.html)
 * Memory management: memory constraints at the pre-processing stage required upto 16GB ram to complete processing, following this stage, retained terms shrank to below 20% of original volume, improving completion times for subsequent stages.
-Tweaks to the JVM yielded positive results while developing on a latop(2GB ram) but became insignificant when testing was moved to a larger machine
+Monitoring of the heap with VisualVM also provided significant insight into problem areas and allowed for tweaks to the code and JVM.
+Developing the application first on a memory constrained system added the benefit of a well designed system when deployed to a more powerful machine, greatly reducing overall execution time.

 ***